 - The Naked Truth: Nora gets assigned alligator duty in the "Sewer Gators, Swordplay, Santa from Hell!" episode which consists of searching the sewers for gators and trying to get pictures for The Comet.
 At the end of the episode, all of Nora's friends who have joined her in the sewers for Christmas dinner are chased off by an alligator, except for Camilla who stays to get pictures.

-- Supernatural: The third victim of the "Tall Tales" episode was an animal researcher who was devoured by a sewer gator after sticking his hand down the drain to get a gold watch at the bottom.
-The gator was created by The Trickster because the researcher was involved in Animal Testing.
+- Supernatural: The third victim in "Tall Tales" is an animal researcher who is devoured by a sewer gator after sticking his hand down the drain to get a gold watch at the bottom.
+The gator was created by The Trickster because the researcher is involved in Animal Testing.

-- The Dragon Magazine #269 article, "Urban Legends" adapts the sewer gator legend for Dark•Matter.
+- Alternity: The Dragon Magazine magazine #269 article "Urban Legends" adapts the sewer gator legend for the Dark•Matter (1999) setting.
 Rather than any human origin, the gators are introduced to the sewers by the Kinori to guard their subterranean bases.
 The Hoffman Institute have recently begun to find Kinori remains in the digestive tracts of the gators.

 - GURPS has a few different takes on the Urban Legend:

 - Discworld Roleplaying Game: The scenario about mapping Ankh-Morpork's forgotten sewers includes "the Albino Alligators, who have arrived from a different set of narrative assumptions".

 - GURPS Black Ops: Sightings of Sewer Flukes are said to create the legend of sewer gators.
 How a giant, white centipede is mistaken for an alligator is not exactly clear.